HerrMotz/bachelor-thesis/publication/main.typ

     I am deeply grateful to Lucas Werkmeister, whose expertise in the technical intricacies of Wikibase was indispensable.
 His guidance helped me navigate complexities I could not have overcome alone.

     Special thanks go to Patrick Stahl for his contributions to implementing UI features.
-His creativity and technical skill transformed abstract ideas into clear, functional designs, enriching the practical aspects of this work.
+Your technical skills enriched the practical aspects of this work.

+    This program owes its early public exposure to Clemens Beck.
+Thank you for testing it in your seminar and for providing crucial support and manpower to accelerate its development.

     My deepest gratitude, however, goes to Clemens Beckstein and Johannes Mitschunas for their exceptional mentorship.
 Their wisdom, encouragement, and thoughtful feedback were instrumental in shaping this project and pushing it to its full potential.